fansongsen/c_raspicam/README.md

 This source changes the test\_preview code, taking out the tunneling flag on the connections and passing the buffers manually.

-test\_encoding: A simple version of encoding the output as h264 and saving to a file
+test\_encode: A simple version of encoding the output as h264 and saving to a file

-test\_encode\_on\_move: A simple version of movement detection.
+test\_encode\_no\_tunneling: Modified version of test\_encode not using tunneling connections

+test\_movement\_detection: Starts capturing the scene until it stops moving (calibration time).
+When the scene is static the program waits until something changes.
+When the movement is detected, all frames are sent to output, until n frames come where no movement is registered.
+For this first version, n=50 (about 2 seconds).
+After ~2 seconds with no move, the program exits.

+run\_motion.sh: runs a loop with a counter.
+Every iteration it start test\_movement with a new name and the desired output name.
+This way, every registered motion becomes a video saved on the chosen directory to be possibly exported somewhere else.

+Notes:

 Currently the move detection is done in memory and by hand.